teknostom/FlintMC/README.md

 2. Fill the area with air **after** the test completes

 This ensures tests don't interfere with each other.

+The `breakpoints` field is optional.
+If specified, execution will pause at the end of each listed tick, before stepping to the next tick.
+This allows you to manually inspect the world state in-game during test execution.

 ## Available Actions